sequentech/documentation/docs/advanced-elections/election-creation.md

 ## Election Presentation Object

-This json object type describes presentation options related to the whole election.
+This JSON object type describes presentation options related to the whole election.
 It is used [here](#election-presentation) and can have the following
 properties: